justinDevel/smartbrowseai/README.md

 1. **Install the extension** (follow the [installation instructions](#installation)).
 2. **Navigate to E-commerce Websites** (e.g., Amazon, Walmart, etc.).
 3. **Interact with the Chat**:
-   - Open the chat assistant by clicking the extension icon.
    - Ask questions related to the product, such as:
      - "What is the price of this product?"
      - "Compare this product with another one."